9 MIN READ

 Snacks are part of our normal grocery budget, and the grocery-store price is a fraction of the convenience-store price on the road.

-We buy bottled water by the case at home, which is around $3 for 24 bottles.
+We buy bottled water by the case at home.
+Cost: about $3 for 24 bottles.
 You’ll pay more than $1 per bottle at the gas station, so it’s worth loading the car before a trip.

 Take Advantage of Hotel Breakfasts

-Note whether your hotel offers continental breakfast.
-For two people and two mornings, that could save $10-$20.
+Note whether your hotel offers a continental breakfast.
+For two people and two mornings, that could save $10 to $20.
 The savings might even justify a slightly higher room rate.

 Find Healthy Options at Fast-Food Restaurants